abe-frickelbude/engineering-notes/circuit-board-design-and-manufacture/kicad-corel-exposure-etch-workflow.md

 * Use an aerated tank - aeration appears to be much more important for the etching process than the mere temperature of the etching solution (mostly because of mechanical agitation)
-* Use sodium persulfate as etching reagent - don't bother with FeCL3 as it just makes a mess...
+* Use sodium persulfate (Na2S2O8) as etching reagent - don't bother with FeCL3 as it just makes a mess...
 * Recommended proportion is `200 grams` of sodium persulfate per `1 liter` of water
 * The optional solution temperature is ~ 50 C, but lower temperatures will work as well, but will result in longer etching times.
+* Check etching progress regularly and **do not** over-etch the a board - the above concentration is generally sufficient to complete the process in ~15-20 minutes in a well-aerated tank.
+Excessive etch times will at some point start etching through the relatively fragile photoresist layer.